Since Roman Abramovich took over 18-and-a-half years ago, Chelsea have enjoyed unprecedented success.

 And the Italian was a success domestically for Chelsea, leading them to the Premier League and FA Cup double – the only time the club has achieved this in their history.

-During their Premier League win, the Blues scored a record-breaking 103 goals (until City’s recent efforts) including 7+ on four occasions, with an 8-0 win over Wigan Athletic on the final day sealing the title before a 1-0 win over Portsmouth wrapped up the FA Cup.
+During their Premier League win, the Blues scored a then-record-breaking 103 goals (until City came along) including 7+ on four occasions, with an 8-0 win over Wigan Athletic on the final day sealing the title before a 1-0 win over Portsmouth wrapped up the FA Cup.

 1. Jose Mourinho I